ivanmvh/mv-portfolio-based-figma-design-work-contact-secc-imvh/README.md

 - GITHUB Desktop
 - Figma template
 - Linter: In this project has installed Linter to check HTML and CSS.
-  In order to work Linter we had installed the folder anf filE:  .github\workflows and the file linters.yml
+  In order to work Linter we had installed the folder and file:  .github\workflows and the file linters.yml

 ## Author